Arwen2509/Projet_Robot-CuraBot/3D_models/Supports/README.md

 ## Contents

 The files in this directory include:
-- Support brackets and fixtures
-- Cable management components
 - Sensor mounts and holders
-- Auxiliary support structures
+- Crazy wwheel support
-- Custom clips and fasteners

 ## File Format

-All 3D models are provided in STL format for 3D printing.
+All 3D models are provided in 3mf format for 3D printing.